nanoporetech/megalodon/docs/advanced_arguments.rst

 - ``--variant-context-bases``

   - Context bases for single base SNP and indel calling.
 Default: [10, 30]
+- ``--variant-locations-on-disk``

+  - Force sequence variant locations to be stored only within on disk database table.
+This option will reduce the RAM memory requirement, but may drastically slow processing.
+Default: Store locations in memory and on disk.
 - ``--write-vcf-log-probs``

   - Write per-read alt log probabilities out in non-standard VCF field.